User Guide — Patient Risk Adjustment and the Diagnosis Gaps Dashboard

 Manual

-Providers and billing staff can manually add potential CMS-HCC diagnosis gaps to the Patient Risk dashboard.
-Through the diagnosis selector, users can search for and select the most appropriate ICD-10 code to record the diagnosis gap in the dashboard.
+Providers and billing staff can manually add clinically verified CMS-HCC diagnosis gaps to the Diagnosis Gaps dashboard. athenaOne automatically maps the ICD-10 code to the primary IMO diagnosis when you add the gap to the Assessment & Plan.

 Claims

-Previous claims within athenaOne are scrubbed and CMS-HCC eligible ICD-10 codes are used to create potential CMS-HCC diagnosis gaps.
+Previous claims within athenaOne are scrubbed and CMS-HCC eligible ICD-10 codes are used to create clinically verified CMS-HCC diagnosis gaps.

 athenahealth Population Health